 Research shows that more than 65% of Fortune 500 companies in the U.S. offer one form of workplace giving or another, with over 25,000 smaller businesses following suit.

-If you’re looking to launch a workplace (or employee) giving program for the first time (or aiming to optimize your current offerings), understanding employee giving preferences is of utmost importance.
+But regardless of the type of workplace (or employee) giving program your company is considering, understanding employee giving preferences is of utmost importance.

 In this guide, we’ll cover the following key topics to help any business develop workplace giving initiatives their employees will love:

 - Top ways to give for workplace giving programs

 - What employees DON’T want in terms of employee giving